 NRSC 395.
 Research Practicum.
 This course provides students with exposure to and involvement in the research process.
-Learning activities are based on student need and interest and determined by the available faculty research programs.
+Learning activities are based on student need and interest and determined according to fit with available faculty research programs.
 FALL, SPRING, SUMMER. {Variable credit 1-3] Doctoral Program Faculty.